ray-dorai/armyourmind/sources.md

 Not Mentioned in Despatches: The History and Mythology of the Battle of Goose Green, Spencer Fitz-Gibbon
 On Tactics: A Theory of Victory in Battle, BA Friedman
+Lessons Learned: Learning from the Long War, Hooker & Collins
+The Bear Went Over the Mountain, Lester W. Grau
+Military Power: Explaining Victory and Defeat in Modern Battle, Stephen Biddle

 Mind Over Muscle, Jigaro Kano
 Jeet Kune Do, Bruce Lee